leliel12/yatel/doc/source/qbj.rst

 =====================

-**Query By JSON** (QBJ) comes up from the need of Yatel to provide an agnostic query language for NW-OLAP ('OLAP Multidimensional Networks_').
+**Query By JSON** (QBJ) comes up from the need of Yatel to provide an agnostic query language for NW-OLAP (OLAP Multidimensional Networks).

 features